Insights

 The DANE protocol offers a solution to this by authenticating email servers using DNSSEC.
 However, its global adoption is less than 50%.
 Critically, even if DANE is universally adopted, it doesn't ascertain the actual sender or the authorized reader of the email.
 The lack of two-factor authentication (2FA) for email only amplifies this risk.
 While 2FA is a common security measure in many services, it is rarely implemented in email communication, leading to potential unauthorized access and data breaches, and falling short of DORA's stringent security mandates.

-5. Mistake mitigation: In the instance that a mistake is made or an employee needs to gain control over an email containing sensitive data, Zivver enables recall without time limits, expiration controls, and reliable data logging, allowing users to avoid or manage potential incidents.
+- Mistake mitigation: In the instance that a mistake is made or an employee needs to gain control over an email containing sensitive data, users must be able to recall it, or set expiration controls in accordance with company policies.
+Access to data to identify who has opened emails also allows users to identify if data incidents have occurred or avoided.

 As data regulations and frameworks continue to evolve, financial institutions must fortify their email security to ensure compliance, and protect their clients, employees, and reputations.